Abdulazeez1010/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The first script prints Hello, World followed by a new line to the standard output The second script displays a confused smiley
+The third script diplays the content of the /etc/passwd file